oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `student_arrears` Policies

 These policies control access to student arrears records.
+Please **delete all old policies** for `student_arrears` before adding these new ones.

 ### Policy 1: `Users can view arrears based on role`
 -   **Policy Name:** `Users can view arrears based on role`